manofgod747/Philosophy/README.md

 It brings end to beginning

-Mind takes its next form
+And Mind takes its next form